unikraft/docs/content/en/docs/concepts/_index.md

 * For RPC-style server applications, threading is not needed, with a single, run-to-completion event loop sufficing for high performance.
-This would remove the need for a scheduler within the VM and its associated overheads, as well as the mismatch between the guest and hypervisor schedulers~\cite{Faggioli2019}.
+This would remove the need for a scheduler within the VM and its associated overheads, as well as the mismatch between the guest and hypervisor schedulers.

 * For performance-oriented UDP-based apps, much of the OS networking stack is
   useless: the app could simply use the driver API, much like DPDK-style applications already do.
 There is currently no way to easily remove just the network stack but not the entire network sub-system from standard OSes.

 * Direct access to NVMe storage from apps removes the need for file descriptors, a VFS layer and a filesystem, but removing such support from existing OSes, built around layers of the storage API, is very difficult.

-* Memory allocators have a large impact on application performance, and general purpose allocators have been shown to be suboptimal for many apps~\cite{Savage2020}.
+* Memory allocators have a large impact on application performance, and general purpose allocators have been shown to be suboptimal for many apps.
 It would therefore be ideal if each app could choose its own allocator; this is however very difficult to do in today's operating systems because the allocators that kernels use are baked in.

 This admittedly non-exhaustive list of application-specific optimizations